yasufum/spp-tmp/docs/guides/tools/sppc/app_launcher.rst

 EM (exact match) methods for packet classification.

 ``app/l3fwd.py`` launches l3fwd on a container.
-As ``l3fwd`` application, this python script takes several options other than EAL for port configurations and classification methods.
+As similar to ``l3fwd`` application, this python script takes several options other than EAL for port configurations and classification methods.
 The mandatory options for the application are ``-p`` for portmask and ``--config`` for rx as a set of combination of ``(port, queue, locre)``.